 Dr. Laura Marciano, PhD

 Laura Marciano is a Research Associate at the Harvard Chan T.H.
-School of Public Health (Boston, MA, USA), Department of Social and Behavioral Science, Lee Kum Sheung Center for Health and Happiness and at Prof. Viswanath’s Lab.
+School of Public Health (Boston, MA, USA), Department of Social and Behavioral Science, Lee Kum Sheung Center for Health and Happiness.

 She is the Principal Investigator of research projects on digital media and well-being.
 In particular, the HappyB project has been funded by the Swiss National Science Foundation (SNSF, Switzerland) and the HappyB2.0 by the National Institute of Health (NIH, USA).
 The projects aim to study the longitudinal link between smartphone use, social media, and well-being in teens, using cutting-edge research methods like trace data, Ecological Momentary Assessments (EMAs), screenshots donation, and a digital biomarker.